 SPCSA held its 2020 Annual Membership Meeting and Election on November 17th at the SPCSA Maintenance Building, 397 Sabal Palm Drive.
 The meeting was attended by a majority of Board members and about 25 other residents.
 The Board reviewed 2020 challenges, year-end financial position and the status of key community issues.
 Participants asked a variety of questions on topics including:

 Vinyl Fencing Restrictions and Enforcement – residents asked about the reasoning behind the association’s enforcement of its long-standing architectural restriction of vinyl/plastic fencing.
 Deed restrictions on fences and exterior materials were reviewed along with the status of an ongoing covenants enforcement action for a vinyl fence installed without approval.
-The association won this case at trial in July, 2019 and has been awarded “prevailing party legal fee recovery”, but the verdict is being appealed by the defendant.
+The association won this case at trial in July, 2019 and has been awarded “prevailing party legal fee recovery”.
+As of December 18, 2020 [recent update] the defendant’s Appeal has been Denied.
 As a reminder, all fencing and screening installations must be submitted in advance for architectural review and approval.

 SPCSA’s Finances – the association’s financial status remained solid in 2020 with maintenance costs for the 85-acre “Sabal Point Commons” property running on budget after nearly 5 years of ownership.
 Residents asked if Open Space Funds are segregated and tracked separately from regular Operating funds and the answer was “yes”.